 Your girls are going to need some serious support through this journey.
 Don’t forget they were made to do this but the more you love em’ now, the more they will love you later.
 These bras not only give fabulous support and help you not look saggy, they are also very easy to use so when its feeding time and don’t break the bank!
 I had 3 nursing bras plus a couple nursing tanks and that seemed to be a good amount.
 I didn’t do laundry as often after my baby was born so having a few in reserves was a godsend.

-In addition to my nursing bras, tank tops were one my favorites, these are a bra/tank-top combo so you don’t have to wear a bra too.
-The nicest thing about these is you always have your stomach and back covered.
-This kept me more confident especially as my baby and I learned; less exposure and it kept me warmer in cooler temps too!
+Not just nursing bras, nursing tank tops are a breastfeeding essentials.
+Why?
+Because they keep your back and tummy covered while you are getting baby latched.
+These kept me more confident especially as my baby and I learned; less exposure and it kept me warmer in cooler temps too.
 I had two nursing tank tops and got one in black and one in white so that I could wear them with different outfits.
-These are a MUST.
+These are a MUST!

 Disposable Pads- These are by far the best disposable pads that I have tried.
 I remember once the few free trials of disposable pads I got from the hospital were gone, I went to Walmart and got the cheapest pads I could find.
 I figured, “a pad is just a pad, right?!”
 WRONG.
 Life with a newborn is hard enough, let’s not put scratchy, sandpaper pads on our ridiculously tender nipples.
 Before I even finished that box, I bought these and loved them.